scientific-python/blog.scientific-python.org/content/posts/scientific-python/2023-developer-summit/index.md

 - Deprecate some matrix-specific functionality
 - General performance improvements
 - Adapting scikit-learn to support sparse arrays (to be discussed with scikit-learn's maintainers)

+This blog was largely composed based on the [scipy-sparse report hackmd document](https://hackmd.io/1Q2832LDR_2Uv_-cV-wnYg).